 OPEN HOUSE FOR PROSPECTIVE STUDENTS

-The Forensic Anthropology Center at Texas State (FACTS) is hosting an Open House for prospective graduate students applying to the master’s program in Biological Anthropology (specializing in forensic anthropology) at Texas State University.
+The Forensic Anthropology Center at Texas State (FACTS) occasionally will hold an Open House for prospective graduate students applying to the master’s program in Biological Anthropology (specializing in forensic anthropology) at Texas State University.
 THIS OPEN HOUSE IS DESIGNED FOR NON-TEXAS STATE STUDENTS.